ricksmith26/practiceAsyc/README.md

 ## Rules

-You do not need to look in the utils folder.
-You should consider its contents as third party APIs that respond after a period of time.
-As with the APIs you will be dealing with for the rest of the course, the only thing you will know about them is what the documentation (I.e. this README) tells you.
+You should not look in the utils folder.
+You should consider its contents as third party APIs that respond after a period of time - all you know about the code is what is provided in the documentation (in this case, this README).

 To make life easier, we have written the basic tests.